 The State Mining and Geology Board requires that classification reports include an estimate of the quantity of aggregate needed to supply the production consumption region over the next fifty years.
-In order to obtain this estimate of total future demand, the State Geologist calculated an average consumption of 10.2 tons/person/year of aggregate within the region for the years 1960-1980.
+In order to obtain this estimate of total future demand at the time the OCMP was being written, the State Geologist calculated an average consumption of 10.2 tons/person/year of aggregate within the region for the years 1960-1980.
 Approximately forty percent of the total aggregate during this time period was used in projects requiring PCC-grade materials.
-The per capita consumption rate is somewhat higher than normal, but is typical for metropolitan regions with low population density and extensive urban development.
-It should be noted that the per-capita consumption rate could change significantly in the future, either decreasing as urban area infrastructure systems mature and stabilize or increasing in times of disaster reconstruction and economic growth.
+The per capita consumption rate wasis somewhat identified as higher than normal at the time, but wasis typical for metropolitan regions with low population density and extensive urban development.
+It wasshould be noted that the per-capita consumption rate could change significantly in the future, either decreasing as urban area infrastructure systems mature and stabilize or increasing in times of disaster reconstruction and economic growth.